Psychological abuse: Child emotional abuse

 Psychological abuse of a child is commonly defined as a pattern of behavior by parents or caregivers that can seriously interfere with a child's cognitive, emotional, psychological, or social development.
 According to the DSM-5, Child Psychological Abuse is defined as verbal or symbolic acts given by parent or caregiver which can result in significant psychological harm.
 Examples are yelling, comparing to others, name-calling, blaming, gaslighting, manipulating, and normalizing abuse due to the status of being underage.

 Some parents may emotionally and psychologically harm their children because of stress, poor parenting skills, social isolation, and lack of available resources or inappropriate expectations of their children.
 Straus and Field report that psychological aggression is a pervasive trait of American families: "verbal attacks on children, like physical attacks, are so prevalent as to be just about universal."
 A 2008 study by English, et al. found that fathers and mothers were equally likely to be verbally aggressive towards their children.

 Elder emotional abuse

-Choi and Mayer performed a study on elder abuse (causing harm or distress to an older person), with results showing that 10.5% of the participants were victims of "emotional/psychological abuse", which was most often perpetrated by a son or other relative of the victim.
+Choi and Mayer performed a study on elder abuse (causing harm or distress to an older person), with results showing that 10.5% of the participants were victims of "emotional/psychological abuse", which was most often perpetrated by a relative of the victim.
 Of 1288 cases in 2002–2004, 1201 individuals, 42 couples, and 45 groups were found to have been abused.
 Of these, 70% were female.
-Psychological abuse (59%) and material/financial abuse (42%) were the most frequently identified types of abuse.
+Psychological abuse (59%) and financial abuse (42%) were the most frequently identified types of abuse.
 One study found that the overall prevalence rate of abused elderly in Hong Kong was 21.4%.
 Out of this percentage, 20.8% reported being verbally abused.